IBM/eventing-openliberty-blockchain/README.md

+# Listen to events from a distributed blockchain network

 In this tutorial, learn how to use Java microservices to listen for events from a distributed blockchain network using Open Liberty.
 Submit transactions and listen to events using Hyperledger Java SDK and Open Liberty.